andrewwormald/streamer/README.md

 - stream aims at providing a no hassle, quick, and easy integration of websockets for your Go server.
-- stream is not a complete package and will be extended in the future.
 - stream is built on top of https://github.com/gorilla/websocket.

 - To start a new stream just do the following: